-Teaching support: A GTF is also available to help students.
+Teaching support: GTFs are also available to help students.

-Alex Bies - bies@uoregon.edu
+Jimena Santillan - jimenas@uoregon.edu

-Office Hours: 229 LISB, 11:00am-1:00pm Fridays & by appointment.
+Office Hours: 117 LISB (enter through 102), 11:00am -12:00pm Thur/Fri & by appointment.

 This syllabus is rather long, read it all!!
 Familiarizing yourself with the course requirements will be one key to success in this class!